Monitoring your the physical condition of your bearded dragon is an important part of keeping your lizard healthy.

 So what does it mean when your bearded dragon won’t open its eyes?

-The most common reasons a bearded dragon won’t open its eyes are dehydration, damage to the cornea, bright lighting, illness, and vitamin deficiency.
+The most common reasons bearded dragons won’t open their eyes are dehydration, eye infections, damage to the cornea, bright UVB lighting, illness, and vitamin deficiency.
 Fortunately, these causes are easily treated and preventable with a proper diet, a well-maintained environment, and regular vet visits.

-It is not uncommon for reptiles to have eye problems.
+It is not uncommon for bearded dragon’s eye to have problems.
 It is vital to seek veterinary care if you notice any issues with your bearded dragon’s eyes to get a proper diagnosis.

-While most eye problems are not inherently dangerous to your beardie, they may signify other, more serious, health issues.
+While most bearded dragon’s eye problems are not inherently dangerous to your beardie, they may signify other, more serious, health issues.

 Keep reading to learn more about why a bearded dragon won’t open its eyes, as well as information on simple solutions and preventative measures.